LiaPetrova/LMDb/README.md

 The application is using React as frontend, Firebase for backend and deployment and is made entirely with custom design using CSS.

-## Architecture
-This application consist of:
- - Auth.module - contains Login, Register and My-topics component - which we load lazy
- - Core.module - contains Footer and Header Component,Guards and Interfaces
- - Feature - consist of two Modules
-    - Pages.module - contains Home Page and Page Not Found Component
-    - Topics.module - contains All-Topics, Details, Edit, New Topic, Single Topic, Comments and Search Topic
- - Services - contains Auth.service (Authentication) and Topic.service (CRUD)
- - Shared.module - contains Util folder with Pipes and Methods used all around the application

  ## Functionality

  ### General Functionality